 Drawbacks: Some people, especially lighter-weight climbers, find tubular belay devices to be slow for rappelling.

-Self-braking belay devices have a camming mechanism that locks down on the rope when a sudden force is applied to it.
+Assisted-braking belay devices have a camming mechanism that locks down on the rope when a sudden force is applied to it.
 They operate much like your car's seatbelts.
 The rope is threaded through the inside of the device, which is clipped to the anchor or dirrectly to the belayer.
 These devices are used mainly for sport climbing, either at a climbing gym or outdoors.

-Advantages: These devices help the belayer to stop the climber's fall, though they still require a bit of tension from the braking hand to initiate the self-braking function.
+Advantages: These devices help the belayer to stop the climber's fall, though they still require a bit of tension from the braking hand to initiate the assisted-braking function.
 They feed rope smoothly and make it easy to lower the climber in a controlled manner.

-Drawbacks: Self-braking devices can put high shock loads on climbing protection during a fall.
+Drawbacks: Assisted-braking devices can put high shock loads on climbing protection during a fall.
 As a result, they are not recommended for lead trad climbing and are best suited for use with extremely secure top-rope anchors.
 They should be used only with supple, 10 to 12mm single ropes.
 They are not recommended for use with wet or icy ropes.

 As belay devices, figure 8s are limited to top-roped setups.
 They are shaped like the number 8, with one larger and one smaller hole.
 A bight (bend) of rope is fed through the large hole and looped around the outside of the small hole till it rests on the "neck" of the figure 8.
 The small hole is clipped to the climber or anchor.
 Figure 8s are frequently used for search and rescue, caving and traditional climbing as rappel devices.